alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 Step 3: Sanity Check
 ------------------------------------------------------------------------------------------------------

 Before going too far down the rabbit hole, let's check how much impact skill has on Destruct-o-Match scores.
-If the scores are mostly driven by RNG, it's not worth developing the AI more.
+If the scores are mostly driven by RNG, I should go play more games instead of developing the AI.

 I implemented 3 basic strategies:

-* **Random:** Removes a random block.
+* **Random:** Removes a random group.
-* **Top-Down, Left-Right:** This removes the top-most group, breaking ties by the left-most group.
+* **Top-Down:** Removes the top-most group, breaking ties by the left-most one.
-* **Bottom-up, Right-Left:** This removes the bottom-most group, breaking ties on the right.
+* **Bottom-Up:** Removes the bottom-most group, breaking ties by the right-most one.

-The idea with these strategies is that random is a simple baseline, that maps to a human player spamming clicks without thinking.
-(I have done this many, many times when I'm sick of playing.)
+Random is a simple baseline that maps to a human player spamming clicks without thinking.
+(I have done this many, many times when I just want a game to be over.)
 Top-down and bottom-up are two suggested strategies from the JellyNeo fan page.
-Top-down will usually clear most currently available groups, but tends to not create new groups.
+Top-down won't mess up existing groups but makes it harder to create new groups since fewer blocks are falling.
 Bottom-up can create groups by causing more blocks to fall, but it can also break apart existing larger groups, which hurts bonus points.

 For each strategy, I simulated 100 random games and plotted the distribution of scores.